 Research skills and project management

 Besides my research experience in Central America and the Dutch Antilles, I worked in the Netherlands for more than three years as a researcher / project manager for a (partly independent) research institute of the University of Amsterdam.
 As a program manager and department head at ICCO I have reviewed and supervised several research projects.
-For Partnering for Social Impact, I coordinated desk and field research, applying amongst others mobile technology to more efficiently and rapidly collect more data and provide actionable intelligence to a variety of stakeholders.
+For Partnering for Social Impact, I coordinated desk and field research for vairous organisations.

 Over the years I invested in and communicated about my knowledge of many areas of development (among others via blogs).
-Partnership building, corporate social responsibility / sustainability (with a degree at Erasmus University), human rights, business and human rights, education for work, child labour, civil society, gender, women and entrepreneurship, social impact measurement and storytelling are areas of expertise I have specific affinity with.
+Partnership building, corporate social responsibility / sustainability (with an additional degree at Erasmus University), human rights, business and human rights, education for work, child labour, civil society, gender, women and entrepreneurship, social impact measurement and storytelling are areas of expertise I keep investing in.

 I speak good English, Spanish, French, have a good understanding of Portuguese and I have experience with intercultural communication.
 Therefore, international as well as multi-cultural projects in Dutch society suit me well.